Really Love (KSI song): Commercial performance

 In the United Kingdom, "Really Love" was the country's most downloaded song in its first week of release.
 It was the second highest new entry on the UK Singles Chart, debuting at number three, becoming Craig David's 16th, KSI's 4th and Digital Farm Animals' 2nd top 10 hit.
 The song debuted at number two on the UK Dance Singles Chart and remained at that position for six weeks, being held off the top spot by Joel Corry and MNEK's track "Head & Heart" (2020).
-On 28 May 2021, "Really Love" was certified gold by the British Phonographic Industry (BPI) for sales of 400,000 track-equivalent units in the UK.
+On 26 July 2024, "Really Love" was certified platinum by the British Phonographic Industry (BPI) for sales of 600,000 track-equivalent units in the UK.

 In Ireland, "Really Love" debuted at number 18 on the Irish Singles Chart and spent a total of 16 weeks on the chart.
 Elsewhere in Europe, "Really Love" charted at number 25 on the Hungary Singles Chart and number 87 on the Romania Airplay 100.
 In the United States, "Really Love" debuted at number 17 on the Hot Dance/Electronic Songs chart and spent a total of 11 weeks on the chart.